 6) Mechanical Pencil

-Different than a standard pencil because the line it makes is considerably thinner.
+This is a great marking tool for carpentry, and it’s different than a standard pencil because the line it makes is considerably thinner.

-This allows you to mark workpieces for drilling, sizing, and cutting with greater accuracy.
+These pencils allow you to mark workpieces for drilling, sizing, and cutting with greater accuracy.

 7) Miter Hook

 When you need to measure the dimensions of a mitered piece in carpentry, then the miter hook is for you.

 You can hook a retractable tape measure into the groove provided by the hook so you can measure with ease.

 8) Moisture Meter

 To avoid shrinkage, the moisture in the wood must be measured to ensure that it is not significantly different compared to other pieces of wood that can be joined together.

 When the moisture level is the same, then the shrinkage is even.